Johnny Depp And Brad Pitt: Were Their Careers Damaged By Divorce Scandals?

 “That was a movie I was going to direct next.
 I put it on hold.
 Johnny had some issues with his divorce and stuff.
 So we pushed it off.
 There’s another movie I’m going to direct.”

 Brad Pitt has completed his filming of the unprecedented $30 million dollar Netflix film War Machine.
-Netflix made a huge investment in the film and considered themselves fortunate to get an A-List actor like Brad Pitt for their film according to Deadline.
+Netflix made a huge investment in the film and considered themselves fortunate to get an A-List actor like Brad Pitt for their film, according to Deadline.

-Still, Brad Pitt is between films now, with War Machine completed and perhaps a year before the World War Z script is ready, Pit has time on his hands.
+Still, Brad Pitt is between films now, with War Machine completed and perhaps a year before the World War Z 2 script is ready, Pitt has time on his hands.

 Johnny Depp is staying busy.
-Depp still has eight films coming out in 2017 and 2018 according to this from the Inquisitr, but The Libertine has been postponed and Brett Ratner was pretty clear in stating it was because of Johnny’s divorce.
+Depp still has eight films coming out in 2017 and 2018, according to the Inquisitr, but The Libertine has been postponed and Brett Ratner was pretty clear in stating it was because of Johnny’s divorce.

-Brad Pitt as a movie producer and specifically the producer of World War Z knows that movie making is an expensive endeavor.
+Brad Pitt as a movie producer and specifically the producer of World War Z 2 knows that movie making is an expensive endeavor.
 It’s quite a huge investment of time and money for all involved.
 Anything that might negatively impact the box office is carefully weighed.
-Brad Pitt seem to be waiting it out.
+Brad Pitt seems to be waiting it out.

 Johnny Depp’s fans are supporting him on Twitter with hashtags like #JusticeForJohnnyDepp, #JohnnyDepp, #Luv4JackSparrow, #DeppHeads4Life, and #YouCantKeepAGoodManDown.
-They have launched a twitter war to protect Johnny Depp’s good name.
+They have launched a Twitter war to protect Johnny Depp’s good name.

 RELATED REPORTS FROM THE INQUISITR